Prumnopitys taxifolia: Gallery

-P. taxifolia has smooth brown bark, with hammer mark-like patterning throughout it.
+A lofty P. taxifolia tree with large spreading branches.

 P. taxifolias purple-black-coloured globe-shaped drupes.

 The pollen cones are 30–50 mm long, with up to 30 cones per spike.

-P. taxifolia before exhibiting heteroblasty.
-It is a divarciating-wiry shrub.
+Before P. taxifolia exhibits heteroblasty, it resembles a divaricating-wiry shrub.

 Taxonomy

 Classification

 Prumnopitys taxifolia is a member of the genus Prumnopitys, which consists of five species across Australasia and South America.
 P. taxifolia is categorised in the subgenus Prumnopitys.
-In 2019, British botanist Chris Page transferred six species from Prumnopitys into a genus Page newly described as Pectinopitys.
+In 2019 the British botanist Chris Page transferred six species from Prumnopitys into a genus Page newly described as Pectinopitys.
 Page retained three species within the genus Prumnopitys, including P. taxifolia.
 He based his move on cladistic, morphological, and molecular analysis, concluding that Pectinopitys was distinct enough for it to be described as a new genus, rather than retaining it in Prumnopitys.
-Page also mentioned that Pectinopitys has a diploid chromosone count of 2n = 36, while Prumnopitys has a count of 2n = 38.
-Khan et al. (2022) revealed that Prumnopitys montana of South America, is the closest relative to P. taxifolia.
+Page also mentioned that Pectinopitys has a diploid chromosome count of 2n = 36, while Prumnopitys has a count of 2n = 38.
+Khan et al. (2022) reported that Prumnopitys montana of South America, is the closest relative to P. taxifolia.
 A 2012 study based on rbcL data sequencing revealed that both species are nearly allied to species within the genus Pectinopitys (formerly placed within the same genus).

 History

 Prumnopitys taxifolia was first described as Dacrydium taxifolium by the British botanist Aylmer Lambert in his work A Description of the Genus Pinus.
 It is the basionym (original scientific name) of the species.
 P. taxifolia was described as Dacrydium mai and Podocarpus spicatus in 1838.
-It was attempted to be renamed to Stachycarpus spicatus in 1891 by the French botanist Philippe Édouard Léon Van Tieghem.
+The species was attempted to be renamed to Stachycarpus spicatus in 1891 by the French botanist Philippe Édouard Léon Van Tieghem.
 American botanist David John de Laubenfels described it as Prumnopitys taxifolia in 1978, which is its currently recognised binomial name.

 Etymology

-The etymology (word origin) of P. taxifolias genus, Prumnopitys, means 'plum-fruited pine', which derives from the Greek prunum, which means 'plum', and pitys which means 'fir' or 'pine'.
-The species name refers to the 'yew-like' leaves of the species, deriving from the Latin taxus, which is in reference to Taxus baccata.
+The etymology of P. taxifolias genus name, Prumnopitys, is uncertain.
+One possibility is that the name means 'plum-fruited pine', which derives from the Greek prunum, which means 'plum', and pitys which means 'fir' or 'pine'.
+Gledhill (2008) disputes this, and states the genus name means 'hindmost-pine'.
+The specific epithet refers to the 'yew-like' leaves of the species, deriving from the Latin taxus, which is in reference to Taxus baccata.

 The species is commonly known as the mataī and or black pine.
-The word 'mataī' is likely a combination of the Māori language words 'mata', meaning 'unripe', and 'ī' meaning 'fermented' or 'sour'; likely referring to the bitter taste of resin exuded by the trunk.
-In 1907, New Zealand ethnographer Elsdon Best recorded that young trees are known in Māori as kāī, kākāī, and māī.
-The British missionary Richard Taylor, recorded that mature trees were also known as te mai.
+The word 'mataī' is possibly a combination of the Māori language words 'mata' ('unripe'), and 'ī' ('fermented' or 'sour'); referring to the bitter taste of resin from the trunk.
+In 1908 the New Zealand ethnographer Elsdon Best recorded that young trees are also known in Māori as kāī, kākāī, and māī.
+Herbert Williams recorded that the trees are also known as kaimātai.